elisa-tech/meta-sgl/docs/building.md

 ## Running QEMU

-To run the qemu images can run this example command:
+You can run the images in QEMU by executing them with the proper runtime.
+Here's an example command:

 ```bash
 cd $KAS_WORK_DIR